Yorkshire Terriers are small, energetic, friendly dogs. They can be fun if treated properly, but they can also be loud and moody when annoyed.

 You need to ensure a balanced and nutritious diet for your Yorkies.
 They might be small, but they need a lot of protein.
 They need frequent meals to maintain their blood sugar.

-Young puppies of about three months need to be free-fed, meaning you need to provide them fresh food near them all the time.
-Make sure you toss out the old food and replace it with fresh food from time to time.
+Young puppies of about three months need to be free-fed, meaning you must always provide them with fresh food near them.
+Please ensure you throw out the old food and sometimes replace it with fresh food.

-Puppies older than 3 months need to be fed by following a schedule.
-You must feed them 3 to 4 times a day.
+Puppies older than three months need to be fed by following a schedule.
+You must provide them 3 to 4 times a day.
 The best routine would be to feed them in the morning, noon, early evening, and two hours after the evening.

 3. They Are Great for Small Places